sverweij/dependency-cruiser/doc/faq.md

 **A**: No.

-For LiveScript, TypeScript and CoffeeScript dependency-cruiser will use the transpiler already in your project (or, if you installed dependency-cruiser globally - the transpilers available globally).
+For LiveScript, TypeScript, CoffeeScript and Vue Single File Components dependency-cruiser will use the transpiler already in your project (or, if you installed dependency-cruiser globally - the transpilers available globally).

 This has a few advantages over bundling the transpilers as dependencies: